cartosys/nifty-subscribers/README.md

 # nifty-subscriptions

-> Very nifty way to reward subscribers
+> Web3 Front End for a Very nifty way to reward subscribers

 ## Build Setup